Aarti-Darji/Aarti-Darji.github.io/_pages/about.md

     }
 ---

 Hello!
-I recently graduated from The University of Texas at Arlington with my major in Data Science with a concentration in Psychology and a minor in Mathematics .
+I recently graduated from The University of Texas at Arlington with my major in Data Science with a concentration in Psychology and a minor in Mathematics.
 My interdsiciplinary background has introduced me to a diverse range of research areas.
-My research interests include mutlimodal representation learning for multi-omics and non-omics datasets for retrieval and fusions tasks.
+My current research interests focus on multimodal representation learning for both omics (e.g., transcriptomics, proteomics) and non-omics (e.g., imaging, clinical) datasets for retrieval, fusion, and cross-modality alignment tasks.
 I'm also interested in developing visualization tools single cell datasets for exploration and interpretation with the support of Agentic AI.

 My previous research experience involved designing on-body sensors to measure different bio-physiological responses and silicone composite layers to motivate unique gestures.